JasonSilvestri/VengeanceRCL/VengeanceRCL/wwwroot/docs/Discovery/RulesofEngagement.md

-﻿# GiveSendGo.com/DDE Rules of Engagement Discovery
+﻿# DDE GiveSendGo Rules of Engagement Discovery

 `GiveSendGo.com/DDE` (_Deaf, Disabled & Elderly_)™ Discovery acts as a basic blueprint for consistent, scalable, and maintainable creation of content and assets.